soo-hwanlee/soo-hwanlee.github.io/_pages/research.md

 ## Invited talks

-- Upcoming \| Do language models (LMs) know how to be polite?
+- 2024 \| Do language models (LMs) know how to be polite?
 LM performance on linguistic dependencies sensitive to politeness.
 [Seminar talk in the Integrated Language Science and Technology (ILST) at the University of Pennsylvania](https://mindcore.sas.upenn.edu/calendar_event/ilst-seminar-soo-hwan-lee/).
 - 2024 \| The syntax of subject nominalizations in Gĩkũyũ.
 [Colloquium in the Institute of Linguistics at the University of Minnesota](https://cla.umn.edu/linguistics/news-events/events/syntax-subject-nominalizations-gikuyu).
 - 2024 \| No escape from syntax: Evidence from Gĩkũyũ subject nominalizations.
 [NYU Syntax Brown Bag](https://sites.google.com/a/nyu.edu/nyusyntaxbrownbag/).
 - 2024 \| Subject nominalizations in Ewe and Oshiwambo (joint work with Selikem Gotah and Olivia Ndapo).
 [Yale Syntax Reading Group](https://ling.yale.edu/research/reading-groups).